Coronavirus Disease (COVID-19) Updates

 Governor Pritzker issued a Stay at Home Order beginning Saturday, March 21 at 5:00 pm and extending through Tuesday, April 7th.
 As of June 26th, Illinois will move into Phase 4 of the Restore Illinois Plan.

 November 18th Update: Tier 3 Resurgence Mitigations for Region 7 will into effect at 12:01 am on Friday, November 20th

 What does this mean for Shorewood Residents?
 HERE is what you should know.

 Village Services - In response to the COVID-19 pandemic, the Village of Shorewood took immediate steps to protect the health of residents and employees.
-Village Hall closed Wednesday, March 18th and will reopen with regular business hours on Wednesday, June 3.
-Regular business hours will resume M-F from 8:00 am - 4:30 pm.
-Phone handling will return to normal.
+Village Hall reopened with regular business hours on Wednesday, June 3.
+Regular business hours resumed M-F from 8:00 am - 4:30 pm.
+Phone handling returned to normal.
 Calls can be made to the Village Main Line as well as each department.
 For a list of department contacts please click HERE.

 All visitors will be required to wear a face covering when in the building.
 Please utilize the stanchions and 6 foot markings for waiting distance.
 Staff will be doing their part to provide a safe environment for business to take place.